Star Larvae Hypothesis

 |The archetypal putto is shown here on Greek stone reliefs.|

 Each complex organism begins life as a single-celled zygote, which divides into an undifferentiated clump of cells before the cells give rise to specialized tissues.
 As the organism develops—as its ontogeny unfolds—it acquires more of the anatomy and morphology characteristic of its adult form.
-The tails, fangs, and wings that grow more conspicuous during development constellate into a distinctive bodily form, the adult form of the species.
-Rat, boar and ostrich embryos share a common form, initially, then differentiate into their specialized adult forms.
+The tails, fangs, and wings that grow more conspicuous as organisms develop, constellate into a distinctive bodily form, the adult form of the species.
+Rat, whale and ostrich embryos share a common form, initially, then differentiate into their specialized adult forms.

 (Nineteenth-century German naturalist, Karl Ernst von Baer recognized this developmental trend of differentiation from a general form into a specialized one.
 Among biologists, Von Baer's observation has replaced the so-called biogenetic law of Ernst Haekel as the favored view.
 Haekel's law, which asserts that during development organisms pass through the adult stages of their ancestors, is summarized in the well known formula, "Ontogeny recapitulates phylogeny."
 This formula persists in popular contexts, but scientists today dismiss it as discredited.
 In 1988 the president of the National Academy of Sciences concluded, "The biogenetic law is as dead as a doornail" ["Ontogeny and Phylogeny Recapitulated," American Scientist, May-June 1988].
 According to von Baer's law of progressive differentiation, neotenous descendants resemble the juvenile form of their ancestors—in contrast to Haekel's law, which predicts that neotenous descendants will resemble ancestral adults.)